crazyoptimist/nest-starter/README.md

 ## Authentication

-JWT authentication is configured.
+JWT authentication has been configured.

-It would be greater to change the current password hashing to something more secure.

 ## License